raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 **The violation that caused this memory leak to happen is that we allowed a factory of one component's Owned-s (`parentState.map`) to escape into another component.**

-This must be prevented with a simple rule of thumb: do not let State escape its owner.
+This must be prevented with a simple rule of thumb: **do not let State escape its owner**.
 If you need to pass this state to a different component (owner), pass a Signal instead: `parentState.toSignal()`.
 Signal is a lazy observable and if the receiving component needs to create State out of it, it can do so with `signal.toState(newOwner)`:

 ```scala
 def childListItem(parentSignal: Signal[Foo]): ReactiveElement = {